cybertoothca/ember-cli-date-textbox/README.md

 type in the textbox, the date they settle on will be formatted in the textbox which is assigned to the `value` property.
 In addition...if you supply a valid `date` attribute to this textbox, it will be formatted for you.
 Don't go being all clever trying to do things that are already taken care of for you.
-* `valueFormat` - OPTIONAL, DEFAULT `LL`.
+* `displayFormat` - OPTIONAL, DEFAULT `LL`.
 Formatting is done using moment.js.
 The default format of your dates is the localized
 `LL`.
 You can change this however you want.
 See the demo.
 * `startOfDay` - **COMING SOON** OPTIONAL, DEFAULT `false`.
 When parsing dates, always set them to the start of the day.
 If set to `true`, this will take precedence over the `endOfDay` property.